ggldnl/Hexapod-Operator/README.md

 | Connect Relay          | Turns the relay on, giving power to the servos      |
 | Disconnect Relay       | Torns the relay off, disconnecting the servos       |

+Leading `0xAA` and trailing `0xFF` bytes are added and serve as packet delimiters.

 The protocol is designed using the Command Design Pattern, which simplifies the addition of new commands.

 ### Implementation details